MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/meeting-recording.md

 - Added to various file lists across Microsoft 365: Shared with me, office.com, Recommended, Recent, etc.
 - Indexed for Microsoft 365 Search

+There is also an option for recordings to have automatic transcription, so that users can play back meeting recordings with closed captions and review important discussion items in the transcript.
+For more information about transcription and captions, read [Configure transcription, translation, and captions for Teams meetings](meeting-transcription-captions.md).

-For detailed information on the change in storing meeting recordings from Microsoft Stream (Classic) to OneDrive and SharePoint, see [Use OneDrive and SharePoint for meeting recordings]().
+For detailed information on the change in storing meeting recordings from Microsoft Stream (Classic) to OneDrive and SharePoint, see [Use OneDrive and SharePoint for meeting recordings](tmr-meeting-recording-change.md).

-For live events recording options, see [Live event recording policies in Teams]().
+For live events recording options, see [Live event recording policies in Teams](/teams-live-events/live-events-recording-policies.md).

-For 1:1 calling recording options, see []().
+For compliance recording options, read [Policy-based recording for callings & meetings](teams-recording-policy.md).

 ## Prerequisites for Teams meeting recording